puthurr/tika/README.md

 The new PDF parser configuration are all related to Image extraction thus they will take effects on calling the unpack endpoint.
 It means they will also requires the **extractInlineImages** option to be set to true as well.

 - **allPagesAsImages** : this instructs to convert any PDF page as image.
 - **singlePagePDFAsImage** : this instructs to convert a single page PDF to an image.
-- **stripedImagesHandling** : this instructs to convert a PDF page into an image based on the number of Contents Streams.
+- **stripedImagesHandling** : this instructs to convert a PDF page into an image based on the number of Contents Streams or images in a page.
 Some PDF writers tend to stripe an image into multiple contents streams (Array)
 - **stripedImagesThreshold** : minimum number of contents streams to convert the page into an image.
 - **graphicsToImage** : a page with graphics objets could be better represented with an image.
 - **graphicsToImageThreshold** : minimum number of graphics objects to convert the page into an image.

-To leverage those features add the corresponding headers prefixed by X-Tika-PDF.
+To leverage those features add the corresponding headers prefixed by **X-Tika-PDF**.

 ```--header "X-Tika-PDFextractInlineImages:true" --header "X-Tika-PDFsinglePagePDFAsImage:true"```